It’s well known that those who often exercise and like lifting heavy in the gym need to stock up on their protein.

 Protein bars and protein shakes are supplements to help you top up the amount of protein you receive from your diet.
 They’re not a replacement for natural sources of protein.

 If you’re struggling to hit your daily recommendations with natural sources alone, a protein bar or protein shake can help you get there.

 Whey protein is a type of protein derived from milk.
-You might have heard of this because it’s what most protein bars and shakes are made up from.
+You might have heard of this because it’s what most protein bars and shakes are made up of.
 It tops lots of the protein ranking scales because of the speed and ease at which the body can absorb it.
-Soy protein and pea protein are other types of protein powder that are also suitable for vegetarians and vegans.
+Soy protein and pea protein are other types of protein powder suitable for vegetarians and vegans.